Davidster/ikari/README.md

 Most of the rendering features were implemented by following the awesome tutorials on [learnopengl](https://learnopengl.com/) and [learnwgpu](https://sotrh.github.io/learn-wgpu/).

-Hopefully one day it can be used in a real game 😃.
+Hopefully one day it will be used in a real game 😃

 ## Features: